SvenEV/Xamzor/README.md

 👉 **[Try Mensa UPB](https://mensa-upb-preview.azurewebsites.net/), a reference app that I have ported from UWP/XAML to Blazor/Xamzor**
 *(you can find the original, native Windows 10 version of [Mensa UPB in the Microsoft Store](https://www.microsoft.com/store/productId/9WZDNCRDKRSX))*

-## Goals
-* Provide WPF-style layout primitives including `Grid`, `StackPanel` and `Border`, supporting properties like  `Width`, `Height`, `HorizontalAlignment`, `VerticalAlignment`, `Margin` and more

-* Render to HTML, mapping the layout properties to CSS (using grid/flexbox).

-* Be a library, not a framework

-* Allow mixing-and-matching Xamzor components and "normal" HTML.

-## Non-Goals
-* I don't want Xamzor markup to be 100% syntax-compatible to XAML.
-In many ways, Razor syntax is more flexible than XAML.
-* I don't want to replicate WPF features for scenarios that can be solved more elegantly in Razor (e.g. we don't need `{Binding}` or `ICommand`)

 ## About Blazor
 [Blazor](https://github.com/aspnet/Blazor) is "an experimental web UI framework using C#/Razor and HTML, running in the browser via WebAssembly".
 It is a project from the ASP.NET team at Microsoft.
 Even if you are not a fan of my work, you should definitely [check out Blazor](https://github.com/aspnet/Blazor).